inqwise/inqwise-walker/SECURITY.md

 ---

-*This security policy was last updated: December 2024*
+*This security policy was last updated: October 2024*